GilOliveira/schemadotorg/modules/schemadotorg_scheduler/README.md

 Introduction
 ------------

-The **Schema.org Blueprints Scheduler** automatically enables scheduler and scheduling for Schema.org types as they are created.
+The **Schema.org Blueprints Scheduler** automatically enables scheduling for Schema.org types as they are created.

 Features